darkcompet/dk_php/README.md

 ## Installation

-Just clone this repo and put source code under folder `src\Tool` or `app\Tool` depends on the framework we choosen.
+Just clone this repo and put source code under folder `src\Tool` or `app\Tool` depends on the framework.
-So our folder hierarchy will look like:
+Our folder hierarchy will look like:

 - `app\`
 - --- `Tool\`